-After the initial pleasantries, tea, biscuits and chat about the weather and how all schools have the same smell of squashed bananas and kids feet, I got down to the task of presenting my proposal for a review of Bible Classes in Maungatapere School to the room.
+After the initial pleasantries, tea, biscuits and chat about the weather and how all schools have the same smell of squashed bananas and kids feet, I got down to the task of presenting my proposal for a review of Bible Classes at our school to the room.
 I understand that there was a lot of information to take in and I tried to present it in a clear, unbiased manner using facts and not personal beliefs.
 Most of the people in attendance didn’t say much.
-Dean (the BOT Chairman) and Judy (the Principal) did most of the talking in response to what I said, asking questions or raising their own points at various times.
+The BOT Chairman and the Principal did most of the talking in response to what I said, asking questions or raising their own points at various times.
 While we were clearly coming from very different perspectives, it was a good, robust discussion.
 In general, the others in the room only made the odd comment or question but they were often either very telling or very useful to the topic.

 This blog is part of a story about my experience with religious education in my Daughter’s school.
 If you missed the start of it, you can find the beginning here.

 While I’m writing this, I’m very conscious of not throwing anyone under the bus.
 I’m sure that everyone involved is doing their best for the School, which has a great record for academic achievement and also a great community spirit.